Greek Semolina Halva

 You will need about 20 minutes to make 12 servings of this recipe, which has approximately 472 calories each.
 Make sure you have all the ingredients and follow these 6 simple steps.
 If you have any questions, send me an email and I’d be more than happy to help!

-Continue by adding the sugar, water, cinnamon, cloves, raisins and lemon zest and keep stirring in medium to low heat.
+Subsequently, add the sugar, water, cinnamon, cloves, raisins and lemon zest to the mixture while stirring continuously on medium-low heat.

 Watch it step-by-step!